 And, when a community collectively agrees to change a certain rule, that rule effectively changes.

 That’s how language evolves and new words become a new language while old ones fade into oblivion.

 After all, when was the last time you heard someone use the words “thou” and “thrice” in the same sentence?
 (Obviously, if you are a fan of Shakespearean plays, then you have probably heard these words before, but that’s a different case.)

-So, when determining which noun of the three, “genuineness,” “genuinity,” or “genuity,” is the one we should use, our best recourse is to look at which one the majority agree on.
+So, when determining which noun of thetwo, “genuineness” or“genuinity,” is the one we should use, our best recourse is to look at which one the majority agree on.

 After all, language is one of the few areas where conformity matters.

-To that end, we will find that “genuineness” is the one that the majority use.
+To that end, we will find that “genuineness” is what the majority use.
 You will find it in most dictionaries, and those same dictionaries may not even realize the other two options.

-Nevertheless, if you were to look at the Urban dictionary, for instance, you will find the word “genuinity” there, and it is defined as “the measure of how genuine something is.”
+Nevertheless, if you were to look at the Urban dictionary, for instance, you would find the word “genuinity” there, defined as “the measure of how genuine something is.”